hsqsh/fc-vpn/instruction.md

 - Port: 8888

 - List of addresses not to be proxied:
+    - keep all the original ones
     - add: North America IP; Europe IP; Oceania IP
     - add: URL of North America; Europe; Oceania

-- Back to the monitor and watch the change
+- Back to the monitor and watch the changes

 - shhhsecret.win
 - expect output: our page

 ## User's persional solution
-- home uni's VPN
+- home uni's VPN, or
 - Personal VPN
-- tips: as long as not in singapore
+- tips: as long as not to choose Singapore

 - shhhsecret.win
 - Expect output: our page